 Infrared thermography is a method of capturing images based on the heat they emit.
 Infrared energy is light that is not visible to the naked eye due to the length of its wavelength.
 It is part of the electromagnetic spectrum that we perceive as heat.
 In the infrared world, everything with a temperature above absolute zero (-273°C) emits heat.
 The higher the objects temperature, the greater the infrared radiation emitted.

-The special lens in an infrared camera will detect the infrared emitted from an object, transforms the amount of infrared energy into temperature, and then displays the object as an infrared image.
+The special lens in an infrared camera will detect the infrared emitted from an object, transform the amount of infrared energy into temperature, and then display the object as an infrared or thermographic image.

 Contrary to what you may see on TV or in movies, infrared cannot “see” through objects.
 The heat from an object can travel through another object and be seen by an infrared camera.
 Infrared light can pass through many materials which visible light cannot pass through.
 The reverse is also true – visible light can pass through some objects but infrared light cannot.